Gegevensuitwisseling-Paramedische-Zorg/open-GUPZ/README.md

 Contributors **MUST** understand the importance of writing readable and consistent Git branch names and commit messages.

 ### Workflow
-The main branch is the ultimate source of thurtih and should always be deployable.
+The main branch is the ultimate source of thruth and should always be deployable.
+No change will ever take place without a correponding issue.
+Issues are either resolved directly or discussed with the first-ring participants of PARIS vendors in two-weakly meetings.

 For each issue that requires a change, contributers create a new branch.
 Contributers don't directly merge their changes with main, but create pull requests instead.

 ### Git Branch Naming Conventions